 Nairobi, and they know that both locals and foreigners need to be kept safe for the country to thrive.

-with the usual healthy interrogation of government policy.
 It is because of the Al-Shabaab

 We haven’t blogged about all this before, because as the news had clearly not reached UK shores, there seemed to be no reason to worry our nearest and dearest when there was really nothing wrong.
 But this month the UK media showed renewed interest in the story, when Londoner Jermaine Grant was arrested and charged in the coastal Kenyan town of Mombasa for possessing illegal explosive-making material and plotting to explode a bomb.
 To our great surprise the terror attacks, war and threats to Nairobi were reported as if it had all just happened.